nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Displaying Data

-There are two main types of data that is stored and displayed, the `Residents`, and the `Bookings`.
+There are two main types of data that is stored and displayed, the `Resident`, and the `Venue`.
 As such, we have naturally separated the display of the two.
 The `MainWindow` contains two components, a `ResidentTabView` and a `VenueTabView`, which are responsible for displaying the respective information.